Go Back Email Link

 Rise for another 45 minutes.

 • Once the dough has risen, remove from the bowl and place on a very lightly floured bench.
-Don't handle the dough too much here.

-Fold the four corners of the dough in to the centre.
 Then fold it in to a log shape, pulling it towards you to create tension.

-Lower it in to your oiled tin.
+Lower it in to your oiled tin with the seam of the dough facing down.

 • Cover with a bowl cover or a tea towel and rise 30 minutes - 45 minutes.
-The main thing to look for here is for the dough to have doubled in size.

 • As it rises, preheat the oven to 175 °C.

-Baking the Parāoa (Bread)
+Bake the Parāoa (Bread):

 • Score (slice) the top of the parāoa (bread) in a couple of places with a sharp knife or scissors.
-This helps the loaf rise in a uniform way as it bakes.

 • Slide it in to the oven and bake for 45 minutes.